-Changes to Room and Meal Plans
+Changes to Room and Food Plans

-All freshman residential students are required to be on a meal plan for the entire year.
+All freshman residential students are required to be on a food plan for the entire year.
 Upper-class students living in traditional halls (New Hampshire, Mt.
 Washington, Edgewood, Cheshire, and Monadnock) must be on a meal plan in accordance with their class level options.
-Students living in Special Living Options areas (Granite, Sawmills, Lakeview, Northwoods and Mountainview) can choose if they wish to participate in a meal plan.
-Meal plan options can be viewed on the Franklin Pierce website.
-Requests for changes in the meal plan must be filed in either Residential Life (for a meal plan decrease) or the OSFS (for a meal plan increase) by the end of the add-drop period of registration.
-Any resulting owed balance from a meal plan change will be due immediately if made after the semester due date.
+Students living in Special Living Options areas (Granite, Sawmills, Lakeview, Northwoods and Mountainview) can choose if they wish to participate in a meal plan. food plan options can be viewed on the Franklin Pierce website.
+Requests for changes in food plan must be filed in either Residential Life (for meal plan decreased) or Student Financial Services (for a meal plan increase).
+Foodplan decreases can be made up until the end of add/drop.
+FoodPlan increases can be made at any time, however, if the semester due date has passed any resulting owed balance will be due before the meal plan addition will be approved.
+Food plan decreases are subject to proration based upon use.
+Food plan increases will not be prorated; the full cost of the meal plan is due upon increase.
+Students that are removed from residence for student conduct reasons are not eligible to receive a proration or refund of room and food plans.
+Requests for changes in the meal plan must be filed in either Residential Life (for a food plan decrease) or the OSFS (for a food plan increase) by the end of the add-drop period of registration.
+Any resulting owed balance from a foodplan change will be due immediately if made after the semester due date.

-All meal plan changes are subject to proration based upon use.
+All food plan changes are subject to proration based upon use.
 Requested changes to housing must be filed in Residential Life.
 Any students who are approved to change their residence prior to add/drop may be charged for the new housing without proration.
 Any changes approved after add/drop may also result in a billing adjustment/proration in the current semester.
 Students that are removed from residence for student conduct reasons are not eligible to receive a proration or refund of room and meal plans.